ryrob30/mobile-services.en/help/using/dps/dps-banner-metrics.md

 ---
 description: The Banner Metrics report displays a sunburst visualization for your existing data.
-This report is only available to Digital Publishing Suites (DPS) customers.
+This report is only available to Digital Publishing Suite (DPS) customers.
 keywords: mobile
 seo-description: The Banner Metrics report displays a sunburst visualization for your existing data.
-This report is only available to Digital Publishing Suites (DPS) customers.
+This report is only available to Digital Publishing Suite (DPS) customers.
 seo-title: Banner Metrics
 solution: Marketing Cloud,Analytics
 title: Banner Metrics